rin67630/Soft-Power-MPPT/Hardware/SoftPower Prototyping.md

 ![image](https://user-images.githubusercontent.com/14197155/105383836-d9033e80-5c11-11eb-89be-c0c5d75c8b2a.png)
 Solder a provisional wire bridge on the input ports leaving 1cm wire in excess at the other side.
 ![image](https://user-images.githubusercontent.com/14197155/105382180-18c92680-5c10-11eb-8000-5b24a8c58c94.png)
-Place the converter on the prototyping board in such a way is that these wires fit into the holes J.09 and O-09, solder these two holes.
+Place the converter on the prototyping board in such a way is that these wires fit into the holes J-09 and O-09, solder these two holes.
 ![image](https://user-images.githubusercontent.com/14197155/105382587-8412f880-5c10-11eb-87e8-bf3ca48f67fc.png)
 Then the two outside USB connections should be exactly as though the holes K-03 and N-03.
 Press firmly the two boards together and fill the two holes K-03 and N-03 generously with tin so the molten tin will contact through the red board.
+The two boards should now be firmly connected together, if you suply 12V, (+ to O-09 and - to J-09), you should get 5V (+ at N-03 and - at K-03).

+## Preparing the Wemos connectors.
+Solder the female short pin connectors between H02 to H09 and between Q-02 and Q-09.